 As you read through these tips, keep in mind that registration tools and collected data are only as useful as you make them.
-These strategies will set your business up to gather key information, but it’ll be up to you and your staff to put that information to use in meaningful ways that deepen customer relationships.
+These strategies will set your business up to gather key information, but it’s up to you and your staff to put that information to use in meaningful ways that deepen customer relationships.

 While your registration process provides key information for the internal side of your business, you can only collect the information you need if you have a streamlined external registration process.
-Lengthy and confusing registration forms can lead to form abandonment and result in less information coming in overall.
+Create a secure, convenient registration experience for your customers by:

 Additionally, while it might be tempting to collect as much information about your customers as possible from your registration process, try to keep your forms short.
 Registration and payment forms that are over a page in length can seem unnecessary and result in abandoned forms.
 Show your customers you value their time by only asking for necessary information when they register.

 3. Invest in the right client registration software.